akashjavali/projectsetup/README.md

 Just a Normal Setup for front-end projects.

 1. Basic HTML
-2. HTML with Component based
-3. PHP with HTML Component based
+2. PHP with HTML Component based

 Resources used for Web Application development